himanshukhatri1511/VR_Project1_Himanshu_Pranav_Uttam_IMT2022_584_074_524/README.md

 ---

+# Mask Segmentation(Task C and D)
 # Task C : Region Segmentation Using Traditional Techniques

 ## Objective
-In this part, we implement a region-based segmentation approach to identify and segment mask regions for faces classified as **"with mask."**
+In this task, we implement  region-based segmentation using traditional methods to identify and segment mask regions for faces classified as **"with mask."**
 The predicted segmentation masks are compared with the provided ground truth masks and evaluated using **Intersection over Union (IoU)** and **Dice Score**.

 ## Input Dataset